Charity & Volunteers

 The Pool was built in 1964 by a local team of volunteers and a campaign headed by Lazonby School Head Teacher, John Hume.
 An Association of local villagers and representatives from local councils and schools managed it.
 In 2008 Lazonby & District Swimming Pool Association became a charity and Company Limited by Guarantee.
-The Pool will be in it’s 52nd year in 2016!
+The Pool is in it’s 54th year in 2018!

 - Charity No. 1123849

 Lazonby Swimming Pool is heated by Green Energy!
 During the summer months when the pool is open, thermal energy is taken from the River Eden and used to heat the pool to a rather pleasant 25 degrees C +.
 There is still an energy cost in terms of running the compressor/pump, but this energy is being used to 'move' heat rather than 'make' it.
 This means that the whole system is very efficient and costs a lot less to run than a system that might use a boiler or immersion heater.

 We employ a Lifeguard/Pool Manager, a Team of Lifeguards and a cleaner.
 All other helpers are volunteers.

 We have a team of willing volunteers that help with a variety of tasks that ensure the Pool runs smoothly throughout the year (and not just through the Summer opening hours!!).

 Have you practical skills, committee expertise or interest?
 Want to help with work-parties or kiosk shifts?

 Come along and see how the Pool continues to be a vibrant part of the community through the summer season or express your interest by emailing: